Ask your employees and customers: What is company culture? If you are not confident of their answer, you have some work to do.

-At Zenefits, we strive to bring you the most cutting edge and up to date news around people experience, work life balance, and optimizing your workflows for your most productive career.
-This fall, we’re excited to kick off a series of blog posts as written by HR industry experts and thought leaders.
-In the following post, Dr. Matt Stollak weighs in on the meaning of authentic company culture – we hope you enjoy it!
+At Zenefits, we strive to bring you the most cutting edge and up-to-date news about work-life balance, people experience and optimizing your workflows for your most productive career.
+As part of that effort, we commissioned a series of blog posts written by HR industry experts and thought leaders.
+In the following post, Dr. Matt Stollak weighs in on the meaning of authentic company culture.
+We hope you enjoy it!

-HR professionals are busy, but many of us spend a lot of time trying to tackle fleeting concepts like constructs.
+HR professionals are busy, but many of us spend a lot of time tackling fleeting concepts like constructs.
 Most, if not all, constructs in business and psychology are hypothetical (including such notions as satisfaction, equity, quality, and diversity).
-They are not ‘things.’
-We cannot take one and place ‘it’ on a table for examination.
+They are not “things.”
+We cannot take one and place “it” on a table for examination.

 Note that hypothetical constructs can (and do) have biological, behavioral, cognitive, and affective correlates, causes, consequences, and dimensions.
 Rather, the distinguishing characteristic of a hypothetical construct is that it has no arbitrary definition.
-The definition must be ‘made up’ by theorists, and theorists can disagree as to what we should include in the description or if the construct even has any utility.
+The definition must be “made up” by theorists, and theorists can disagree as to what we should include in the description or whether the construct even has any utility.

 Which brings us to one of an organization’s favorite constructs — “culture.”

 A standard textbook definition might refer to culture as a system of shared meaning that consists of norms, artifacts, values, beliefs, and underlying assumptions.

 Take values and beliefs, for example.
 Do employers walk the walk when it comes to a values statement?
 Does the entire team embrace the values espoused by an organization?
 If you meet a random employee, can he or she enthusiastically repeat what the company stands for without hesitation?
 Are employees able to explain the mission statement, company values, and their positive effect?
 If people are an essential resource, does the company pay people fairly, welcome new ideas, and root out discrimination?